 - The router establishes the link to the mainframe

 In the scenario where a router cannot determine the actual server IP, this WAN Edge Deployment method is used.
 It works in an air-gapped environment.
-As of now, this type of deployment is only applicable on the CISCO WAN edge fabric.
+As of now, this type of deployment is only applicable to the CISCO WAN edge fabric.
 It basically requires the server and IP address to be configured from the main server host.
 At the time of boot up, the configuration process gets launched.
-After the configuration process completes, all the sets of instructions needed for the deployment are loaded onto the computer via its internal memory or by the use of some external device such as a USB.
+After the configuration process is completed, all the sets of instructions needed for the deployment are loaded onto the computer via its internal memory or by the use of some external device such as a USB.

 The bootstrap onboarding process sequence is listed below:

-- At the time of bootup, the host searches for the main configuration file on the device’ s main memory.
-If the file is successfully found, all the configuration details are loaded onto the device’ s memory, and the process completes its installation.
+- At the time of bootup, the host searches for the main configuration file on the device’s main memory.
+If the file is successfully found, all the configuration details are loaded onto the device’s memory, and the process completes its installation.
 If any file is not found, then the host keeps on the search until it is found.
 It may search all the files and attach memory devices to the main computer.

 - If the config file is successfully loaded, it learns the main IP address and uses it for further communication with the hosts and its resources.

-- The WAN Edge router then establishes secure connections to manage and vSmart, downloads its configuration, and joins the overlay fabric.
+- The WAN Edge router then establishes secure connections to manage and vSmart downloads its configuration and joins the overlay fabric.

 The manual wide area network edge Deployment option is quite basic and arbitrary.
-Many enterprises and companies that use WAN edge are familiar with this type of deployment configuration.
+Many enterprises and companies that use WAN Edge are familiar with this type of deployment configuration.
 As the name suggests, this basically is the manual deployment of the WAN edge router.
 The WAN edge device is configured via the console port or using the virtual console connection if the device is a virtual one.

-Following are the minimum requirements that are needed for the manual configuration and deployment of the WAN edge system:
+The following are the minimum requirements that are needed for the manual configuration and deployment of the WAN edge system:

 - System IP address